 A final home remedy is sprinkling vinegar and rubbing raw onions around the garden.
 These ideas are well known for keeping cats at bay.

 Going completely old school for a moment, nothing quite beats a bucket or water pistol full of water!
 It will scare the cat from your garden.

 There is an automated option, which leads nicely to our final cat deterrents for gardens.

 #15 Pestbye® Jet Spray Motion Activated Cat Scarer and Repellent

 If you can’t always be in the garden with a bucket or water pistol, then consider Pestbye® Jet Spray Cat Scarer.
-Think of it as an automatic cat deterrents for gardens that works around the clock!
+Think of these as automatic cat deterrents for gardens that work around the clock!